-- The Office of Financial Aid and Scholarships 2022-23 online scholarship application is now closed.
-Deadline for submission was April 1, 2022.
-All applicants will be notified in mid-May whether or not they received a scholarship.
+- The Office of Financial Aid and Scholarships 2023-24 online scholarship application is now open through April 1, 2023.
+All applicants will be notified by the end of May 2023 if they received a scholarship.

-- The Laverne Noyes 2022-23 online scholarship application (descendant of WWI) is now closed.
-Deadline for submission was July 1, 2022.
+- The Laverne Noyes 2023-24 online scholarship application (descendant of WWI) is now closed, but will be available April 1, 2023 through July 1, 2023.
 To be eligible you must be a US citizen who is a direct descendant of an American Army or Navy veteran of World War I whose service was terminated by death or an honorable discharge.
 Students applying must also be full-time in a degree-seeking program during fall/spring semesters.
 More details are within the application.